 Despite this, outside of major surf carnivals or peak holiday season, Maroochydore Beach never seems overly busy.

-Backed by picturesque parkland, the golden sand is well maintained and offers splendid views of Alexandra Headland, Mooloolaba and Point Cartwright to the south, as well as Old Woman Island, the mouth of the Maroochy River and Mount Coolum to the north, when you are on it.
+Backed by picturesque parkland, the golden sand is well maintained and offers splendid views of Alex Headland, Point Cartwright and Mooloolaba to its south, as well as Old Woman Island, the mouth of the Maroochy River and Mount Coolum to the north, when you are on it.

-Averaging waves of around 3 feet, there is rarely any rough surf here, so it is a great option for swimmers and recreational surfers.
+Averaging waves of around 3 feet, there is not usually rough or dangerous surf here, so it is a great option for swimmers and recreational surfers.

 Depending on when you visit, and in particular, if there has been a heavy storm, or if the swell has been raging for a prolonged period of time, you may come across some exposed coffee rock on the beach.